 A Tradition of Academic Excellence

 The University of Colorado Boulder is an exceptional place, offering a rich tradition of excellence, nationally recognized academics, outstanding faculty, a dynamic student body, a multitude of unique learning opportunities, and a spectacular natural and cultural environment.
 Located in a scenic valley at the foot of the Rocky Mountains, Boulder is among the most dynamic, progressive, and attractive cities of its size in the United States.
 The university is one of thirty-four U.S. public institutions belonging to the prestigious Association of American Universities (AAU), and the only member in the Rocky Mountain region.
 And, while it is a major research university and the state of Colorado's flagship university, the campus maintains a small college atmosphere with 97 percent of full-time faculty teaching undergraduate students.

 Scholarship.
 Innovation.
 Discovery.

 The University of Colorado Boulder has an outstanding reputation for scholarship and interdisciplinary research.
 It offers 3,600 courses in 150 fields of study, nearly 100 service-learning courses in over 30 academic departments, a variety of unique classroom environments, innovative teaching technology, and individualized academic support.
-Find your place in one of our living and learning communities or among our nearly 600 student groups.
+Find your place in one of our living and learning communities or among our more than 300 student groups.
 Explore the world through one of 360 study abroad programs, work side-by-side with faculty on research, or put your knowledge into practice through an internship.
 CU-Boulder is a place where you can challenge yourself, discover who you are, make lifelong friends, and achieve your goals.